Kitware/VTK/Documentation/release/dev/webgpu-runtime-loading.md

 implementation is found, initialization fails with a diagnostic so applications can fall back to another backend such as OpenGL.

-Set `VTK_WEBGPU_LIBRARY` to load a specific implementation; without it, the names implementations are commonly installed under are tried in turn.
+The same VTK binary can run against different native implementations (Dawn, wgpu-native) or the browser's WebGPU via Emscripten. **VTK links no implementation**: every `wgpu*` entry point it calls is resolved through the proc table when the configuration initializes, so the built library carries no reference to Dawn or to anything else.
+An implementation found at configure time is used for its headers' extensions only, and as the last fallback the loader tries if nothing else resolves.

-The goal is to let the same VTK binary run against different native implementations (Dawn, wgpu-native) or the browser's WebGPU via Emscripten.
-That goal is not reached yet: when Dawn is found at configure time the module still links it, so the proc table is currently an additional runtime requirement rather than a replacement for the link-time dependency.
+The implementation is looked for in this order: `VTK_WEBGPU_LIBRARY` if set, then the names implementations are installed under, then the implementation this build was configured against.

 The module now uses the WebGPU C API throughout - in its public headers and in its implementation - so the installed interface no longer exposes